Skip the wait and schedule your ER reservation in under 2 minutes. Text ‘ER Now‘ to (818) 697-9798 to schedule.

 You should not get the COVID-19 vaccine if you:

-• had a severe allergic reaction after a previous dose of the vaccine or have had a severe allergic reaction to any ingredients of the vaccine.
+• Had a severe allergic reaction after a previous dose of the vaccine or have had a severe allergic reaction to any ingredients of the vaccine.

-• had an immediate allergic reaction, even if it was not severe, to any ingredient in an mRNA COVID-19 vaccine.
+• Had an immediate allergic reaction, even if it was not severe, to any ingredient in an mRNA COVID-19 vaccine.

 (Source: CDC, Allergic Reactions)

-If you are pregnant, plan to be pregnant or breastfeeding, please talk to your doctor before getting vaccinated.
+If you are pregnant, plan to be pregnant, or breastfeeding, please talk to your doctor before getting vaccinated.

 If you have questions or concerns on whether to be vaccinated, please talk to your doctor.